timmlk/Amazon-S3-Client/README.md

 Description
 -------------
 This is a simple site that demonstrates integration to S3.
-At this point all functionality for S3 is in the S3Client.js file.
+All functionality for S3 is accessed through the S3Client.js file.

 Usage:
 ------
 Usage is fairly simple:

+var S3Client = require('S3Client');

 ###Options object:
     options = {